Higher order Massey products for algebras over algebraic operads: Introduction

-{\bf Acknowledgements:} The authors would like to thank Coline Emprin, Gr\'{e}gory Ginot, Fernando Muro and Pedro Tamaroff for useful conversations and comments.
+{\bf Acknowledgements:} The authors would like to thank Coline Emprin, Gr\'{e}gory Ginot, Fernando Muro and Pedro Tamaroff for useful conversations and comments; and furthermore to the anonymous referee for their time, effort, and excellent advice.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 945322. \raisebox{-\mydepth}{\fbox{ }} The second author has been partially supported by the MICINN grant PID2020-118753GB-I00 and by the Junta de Andalucía grant ProyExcel-00827.